Our mindful maker.

 When you think about God, what comes to mind?
 What’s the first idea, character trait, or personality that you imagine?
 What’s the first thing that pops into your head?
 For most, “God” is not really a reality at all, he’s more of an idea.
 He’s the ethereal character that brings guidance to cloudy situations, the mysterious being that people pray to when their grandma’s in the hospital, the metaphysical culmination of all our desires.
 For others, God is much different.
-He’s a mean old man that continues to dole out raw deals and short straws.
-He’s the grumpy grandfather of the trinity that seems to only have your grief in mind.
+He’s a mean old man who continues to dole out raw deals and short straws.
+He’s the grumpy grandfather of the trinity who seems to only have your grief in mind.
 Many imagine him much like this:

+Sad but true in many cases.
 But that’s not like God at all.
 He’s not some tortuous old man bent on seeing you suffer.
-He’s a real person who desires to bring you to repentance and, therefore, into relationship.
+He’s a real person who desires to bring you to repentance and, therefore, into a relationship.
 He’s not only a real person, He’s a person who’s for you — a Father who knows you!

 When I look at your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is man that you are mindful of him, and the son of man that you care for him?
-(Ps 8:3–4)
+(Ps.
+8:3–4)

 And so it is that we must be enraptured by the thought, Why did divinity manifest in humanity?
 You see, because beyond just notice, we’ve been visited by him.
 “What is man, that thou art mindful of him? and the son of man, that thou visitest him?”
-(Ps 8:4 KJV) God doesn’t just see you, he sojourns with you.
+(Ps.
+8:4 KJV).
+God doesn’t just see you, he sojourns with you.
 Jesus is God in the flesh, his heavenly Visitor, the epitome of all God’s thoughts towards you.
 He’s the mindfulness of God, the Attender of the weak, and the Savior of the lost.

 When you really think about it, God should’ve had nothing to do with us.
-We, his prized creation (Ps 8:5–8), have rejected him and rebelled against him.
+We, his prized creation (Ps.
+8:5–8), have rejected him and rebelled against him.
 We’ve forged our own wayward course and ran from the Father’s side.
 Left to our own devices, we want nothing to do with him.
 God would’ve been just and righteous in casting us aside forever, throwing us into oblivion, and starting over.
 But he didn’t.
 God’s love impelled him to not only sustain his creation but enter it as well.
 God in Christ has become one of us so that we could be like him.
 The ever-mindful God entertains our wanton rebellion so that his gracious redemption might be seen as all the more glorious.

 Pride and conceit fall away in an instant the moment we meditate on our mindful Maker — on the Creator God whose infinity transcends all human comprehension and yet whose tender mercy and patience are just as infinite.
 There’s not a moment when he’s not thinking of you.
-Though we waver and relax our grip of him, God the Father never relinquishes his grip of us.
+Though we waver and relax our grip on him, God the Father never relinquishes his grip on us.
 Nor are we ever outside of his care.
 Whenever you’re tempted to be discouraged or depressed, to give into despair, just remember that you have a God who’s mindful of you and is uniquely concerned for you.
 You have a Father who’s so bent on redeeming and reclaiming his own that he sent his own Son on your behalf.

 If you’re left wondering how far God will go to save you, just remember Golgotha’s bloody scene.
-If you’re curious as to lengths of his love, just remember the cross.
+If you’re curious as to the lengths of his love, just remember the cross.
 If you’re ever doubting or questioning God’s disposition towards you, just remember your mindful Maker.

-Octavius Winslow, The Precious Things of God (New York: Robert Carter & Bros., 1867), 118.
+Octavius Winslow, The Precious Things of God (New York: Robert Carter & Bros., 1867).